 Size & Growth

-In gardens, blue flag is a clumping flower which grows to 2’ to 3’ feet tall and wide.
+In gardens, a blue flag is a clumping flower that grows to 2’ to 3’ feet tall and wide.
 However, in ideal growing conditions, the height may be as tall as 4’ feet.

 Flowering and Fragrance

 This iris flowers in May and June, but bloom time can last well into August in the right conditions.
 It’s best known for having violet-blue flowers, although the bloom color can range between blue, deep blue, violet, purple, and on rare occasions white.